Summary of proposed changes to England's statutory safeguarding guidance, Working together to safeguard children, and new regulations.

-The NSPCC has created a briefing which outlines the main changes being proposed in the Department for Education consultation on significant revisions to Working Together to Safeguard Children.
+The NSPCC has created a briefing that outlines the main changes being proposed in the Department for Education consultation on significant revisions to Working together to safeguard children.

 Revisions to this guidance are in line with legislative changes introduced through the Children and Social Work Act 2017.